JustJoshRiley/Frequency-Counting-with-Hash-Tables/Readme.md

 example.txt
 ```

-After, you should see the results print out.
+You  will see the results print out in console.